khoi/khoi-hugo/content/blog/prepend-jira-ticket-git.md

 ## Boring Explaination Text

-If you're using Jira as your issue tracker, it's probably a good idea to use the `Smart Commit` feature to link your Git commits to the tickets.
+If you're using Jira as your issue tracker, it's probably a good idea to use the `Smart Commit` feature to link the Git commits to the tickets.

 ![Remap CapsLock to Ctrl](/images/jira-smart-commit.png)